surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-arrays.md

 #### Count

-Arrays and other collections have a count property that tells you how many items are in the array.
+Arrays and other collections have a `Count` property that tells you how many items are in the array.

 ```powershell
 PS> $data.Count
 4
 ```

-PowerShell 3.0 added a count property to most objects. you can have a single object and it should give you a count of `1`.
+PowerShell 3.0 added a `Count` property to most objects. you can have a single object and it should give you a count of `1`.

 ```powershell